 Infrastructure:

-service end-points are recorded in GOCDB [GOC].
+Service end-points are recorded in GOCDB [GOC].
 Dynamic status information of Grid services – including information about software release and version - is accessible through the EGI Information Discovery system (currently covering gLite resources, but not ARC and UNICORE) [EMI].